 This warm 3-in-1 jacket was not our tester's favorite because of its small fit and low quality features.

 The Cheakamus Triclimate uses The North Face's proprietary HyVent shell material for waterproofing.
 This material has proven to be relatively reliable in the past, so we think the HyVent will keep you dry when it counts.
 We did not notice any drafts through the zipper when traveling downhill at high speeds.
 Disappointingly, the Cheakamus' hood does not fit very well over a ski helmet and only provided partial coverage.
 We also found it difficult to zip up the collar when both jackets were zipped together.
-We think the Patagonia Primo Down - Women's and the Arc'teryx Sentinel Jacket - Women's have the best weather resistance.

 As with all of the 3-in-1 type jackets we tested, the Cheakamus only has pit-zips on the outer shell, not allowing for ventilation through the insulating layer.
 The Cheakamus's pit-zips are shorter than other jackets like the Patagonia Untracked Jacket - Women's and do not allow for as much air flow.